motokimura/spacenet_building_detection/README.md

 Then, open `http://localhost:8888` from your browser.

-*Note that you may need to modify the path to pre-trained model defined in the notebooks.*
+*Note that you may need to modify the path to pre-trained model defined in the notebooks below.*

 #### 5.1 Quantitative evaluation